Don’t Just Survey, ENGAGE:

 Of the Under/Unserved are from rural communities

-Critical Needs: Based on evidence from survey and fieldwork preceding this study, we anticipated Pre-K – 12 education to be the area with the most critical need; however, accessing healthcare services and working from home presented more need than previously identified.
+Critical Needs: Based on evidence and field work preceding this study, we anticipated Pre K - 12 education to be the area with the most critical need; however, accessing healthcare services and working from home presented more need than previously identified.

 Approach & Key Stats from the Residential Survey